EU agrees on sanctions on Hamas, violent West Bank settlers

 Hungary had put up the strongest resistance to sanctions on violent settlers, but recently changed its stance, diplomats said.

-Borrell said countries that had previously blocked the proposal had now decided to abstain and the list of those who would face sanctions now needed to be rubber-stamped.
+Mr Borrell said countries that had previously blocked the proposal had now decided to abstain, and the list of those who would face sanctions now needed to be rubber-stamped.
 They face travel bans and asset freezes.